phedlund/phedlund.github.io/pages/pmc-reader.md

 date: 22 February 2019
 tags: [PMC Reader, PubMed, Pubmed Central]
 sourcelink: "https://github.com/phedlund/PMC-Reader"
+screenshots:
+  - filename: iphone1
+    caption : "Main app window in portrait.
+The list can be rearranged and searched.
+Tap the add button to download more manuscripts."
+  - filename: iphone2
+    caption : "Landscape orientation is fully supported."
+  - filename: iphone3
+    caption : "Adjust settings for the best reading experience."
+  - filename: iphone4
+    caption : "You can switch between white, sepia, and night themes.
+Navigate quickly between sections of an article."
+  - filename: iphone5
+    caption : "Tap to enjoy fullscreen reading.
+Citations are shown in a small popover."
 ---

 PMC Reader is an iOS app for conveniently reading [PubMed Central](http://www.ncbi.nlm.nih.gov/pmc/) manuscripts.
 PMC reader supports iPhone, iPod touch, and iPad.